Description

 Sortino:

-• During the last 3 years, the downside risk / excess return profile is 1.15, which is larger, thus better than the value of 0.64 from the benchmark.
+• During the last 3 years, the excess return divided by the downside deviation is 1.17, which is greater, thus better than the value of 0.61 from the benchmark.

 Ulcer: